 West Virginia — Jefferson County School District

 West Virginia’s richest school district is the Jefferson County School District.
-However, the median household income in this area is low compared to the wealthiest school districts in other states, ranking second to last in the country.
+However, the median household income in this area is low compared to the wealthiest school districts in other states, ranking in the bottom five of the country’s richest districts.

 Wisconsin — Norris School District